-TABLE IV Comparison With Previous Implementations of LSTM on FPGAs bandwidth suitable for real-time services.
-However, some large-scale RNNs recently emerge with large on-chip memory requirements.
+To minimize latency, our design places the model weights onto the on-chip memory, achieving high memory read bandwidth suitable for real-time services.
+However, some largescale RNNs recently emerge with large on-chip memory requirements.
 Our design adopts a scale-out network of utilizing multiple accelerators like [6], [30] which partition the design to multiple FPGAs to address the challenges of fast-growing RNN models where weights exceed on-chip memory capacity on a single FPGA.
 Some cloud-based services are able to tolerate a slightly longer latency of response.
 It means a small amount of batching can be employed if necessary.
 This benefits the GPU-based RNN inferences [6].
-In [13], [42], [44], and [51], the batching technique is used to improve the HW throughput and utilization for LSTM inferences.
+In [13], [42], [44], [51], the batching technique is used to improve the hardware throughput and utilization for LSTM inferences.
 Since our design executes a single input at a time, increasing batch size does not affect the utilization.
 Thus, our architecture's utilization is not affected with or without batching.
 Furthermore, some designs use binarized datapaths [13], [19], [41] for LSTMs with negligible or no effect on accuracy.
-Utilizing very low precision, for example, binary, is orthogonal to our proposed approach which transforms computation to eliminate data dependencies.
+Utilizing very low precision, e.g., binary, is orthogonal to our proposed approach which transforms computation to eliminate data dependencies.
 Reducing precision can be combined with our approach to achieve even higher performance and efficiency.